forcedotcom/SalesforceMobileSDK-iOS/readme.md

 After cloning the SalesforceMobileSDK-iOS project from github, run the install script from the Terminal command line:

 `./install.sh`

-This pulls submodule dependencies from github, and builds all the library files you will need.
+This script pulls submodule dependencies from github, and builds all the library files you will need.
 It also installs Xcode project templates in the default Xcode template location.
 See the setup.md file for additional instructions.
-Xcode 4.5 or greater is a prerequisite for building the Salesforce Mobile SDK.  install.sh will check for this, and exit if the installed version of Xcode is incorrect.
+Salesforce Mobile SDK requires Xcode 4.5 org greater.
+The install.sh script checks for this, and aborts if the installed version of Xcode is incorrect.

 In addition, the Salesforce Mobile SDK requires iOS 6.0 or greater.
 Building from the command line has been tested using ant 1.8.
-Older versions may work, but we recommend using the latest version of ant.
+Older versions might work, but we recommend using the latest version of ant.

-**Note:** When using the app templates to create your application, **make sure the "Use Automatic Reference Counting checkbox is NOT selected.**
+**Note:** When using the app templates to create your application, **make sure the "Use Automatic Reference Counting" checkbox is NOT selected.**

 If you have problems building any of the projects, take a look at the online [FAQ](https://github.com/forcedotcom/SalesforceMobileSDK-iOS/wiki/FAQ) for troubleshooting tips.